 The Sober Señorita

 Liv: Let’s move on to your website, The Sober Senorita.
-First, I love it.
-I’ve been a big fan for a while.
 You started the blog in January 2014.
 What prompted you to write about your experience of sobriety, and how did it help you those early days?

 - Empowering others to be successful in their recovery.